veebch/photon/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCz5BOU9J9pB_O0B8-rDjCWQ?label=YouTube&style=social)](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ)

-# Photon: an open-source lightmeter
+# Photon: an open-source incident light meter

 Photon reproduces the some of the functionality of more expensive tools, using a few inexpensive/readily available parts.
 It measures light brightness, as well as the red, green and blue components of the light.
 There is soldering involved, but don't let that put you off, [it's easy](https://www.youtube.com/watch?v=Qps9woUGkvI).